 - Where do they hang out?

-An understanding of the answers to these very simple yet profound questions can make or break your business.
+Understanding the answers to these elementary yet profound questions can make or break your business.

 Applying The 6 Factors For Choosing Your Perfect Target Market